jentery/508v4/keywords.md

 Some midterm tips for prototyping:

+* **Avoid Separating Rules from "Fluff"**: players tend to divide rules and mechanics from backstory, context, and other elements of the theme; muddy or complicate that division; design to integrate the former (rules) with the latter (theme) (thanks, Avery!).
+* **Balance Directions with Trust**: use your prototype to build relationships with players without explicitly telling them what to do; smart components can help people to intuit how to play your game (Thanks, Avery!).
 * **Consider the Order of Operations**: the "serial position effect" states that things presented at the beginning and end of a sequence are more memorable; this effect shapes game design (how content is arranged) as well as player action (what they do or select).
 * **Determine Cause or Effect**: determine whether you want to lead people to why (design for cause) or prompt them to experience what (design for effect); or perhaps you have another approach in mind.
 * **Develop Your Theme over Time**: separate your theme’s information into layers and present only what's necessary for that stage in the game; progressive disclosure during a play session (or campaign) reduces a player's cognitive and kinematic performance load; reduce cognitive load by reducing information density; reduce kinematic load by reducing steps in a task.